Mary is open to debate on whether SCT is a true "disorder" but can attest to its cluster of traits challenging

 - Childhood exposure to interpersonal trauma: This is an intriguing possible source of -- or accelerator of -- Sluggish Cognitive Tempo symptoms for some, but it's not at all well studied at this point.

 - Chronic fatigue syndrome and fibromyalgia can also cause SCT-like "brain fog."

 Poll: What's In a Name?

 Just as the genetic basis of SCT and which neurotransmitters are involved are still big question marks, little is known at this point about how to treat SCT effectively.

 Russell Barkley has said it may respond well to behavioral interventions and cognitive behavioral therapy, but admits there are very few studies on this.

 Sluggish cognitive tempo medication is a largely unexplored topic.
 Barkley has seen a less "clinically impressive" response to stimulant medications than with ADHD sufferers in general.
-Barkley estimates that 65% of SCT patients experience some improvement with these medications, but only 20% have a strong clinical response.
+He estimates that 65% of SCT patients experience some improvement with these medications, but only 20% have a strong clinical response.
 Some stimulants may work better than others for both SCT and inattentive ADHD--sometimes at lower doses than normally prescribed for other ADHD subtypes--and non-stimulant medications such as atomoxetine can improve SCT problems for some.
 There is extremely limited info on a narcolepsy medication, trialed off-label for inattentive ADHD symptoms, that could hold some promise for SCT sufferers, if it receives more study and eventual approval.
-SCT meds management is both a science and an art, so it's important to consult a doctor who is experienced in treating these conditions.
+SCT meds management is both a science and an art, so it's important to consult a doctor who is experienced in treating this condition.